 - pay their staff a fair wage

-Please leave a comment if you know of a hotel or resort that does a good job of operating sustainably and I’ll add them onto one of my travel blog posts.
+Please leave a comment if you know of a hotel or resort that does a good job of operating sustainably and I’ll add them onto one of my travel articles.

 Gili Lankanfushi is an eco-resort in the Maldives made from sustainably sourced plantation teak, palm wood, bamboo, palm fronds and telegraph poles.
 All rooms provide organic toiletries in refillable earthenware containers.
 The island’s dedicated desalination plant provides bottled still and sparkling water for guests and the resort achieved Silver status in 2018 from Earthcheck, an organisation that helps businesses reduce their impact on the environment whilst reducing operations costs.